AutonomierLong/Notes/docs/lecture3.md

 In summary:

 + Numerical gradient: approximate, slow, easy to write
-+ Analytic gradient: exact, fast, error-prone
++ Analytic gradient: exact, fast, error-prone(容易出错)

 > In practice: Always use analytic gradient, but check implementation with numerical gradient.
 This is called a gradient check.